 If a CPA filed your tax returns, provide the 8879 e-file Signature Authorization form and the CPA pin number

 My recommendation is that you communicate to the lender the reason why your tax transcript is not available -- contacting the IRS may help you determine this.
 Your next step is to work with the lender to determine the best possible solution, including reviewing the ideas outlined above.

 It may also be helpful to provide a letter of explanation that outlines why your transcript is unavailable.
 The letter should be factual and to the point and summarize the steps you took to resolve the issue.
 You should also note that you have no outstanding back taxes or tax liens and that the issue was procedural or technical and not financial in nature.

-Please note that tax liens or paying back taxes do not automatically prevent you from qualifying for a mortgage as long as you are current on your payments and the lender is aware of the items so they can factor them into your loan application.
-Problems only arise when lenders are unaware of the tax issue or learn that you may be required to start paying back taxes over the course of the mortgage application process.
+Please note that outstanding tax liens or ongoing payments for back taxes do not automatically prevent you from qualifying for a mortgage as long as you are current on the payments and the lender is aware of the items so they can factor them into your loan application.
+Problems only arise when lenders are unaware of a tax issue and learn that you may be required to start paying liens or back taxes after you submit your mortgage application.

 Finally, if your lender refuses to approve your mortgage even though you filed and paid your taxes and your transcript is not available for reasons outside of your control, then you should consider changing lenders as some lenders offer more flexible guidelines on this point.
 Although switching lenders means you are re-starting the mortgage process, this approach may be faster than waiting for your transcripts.

 We recommend that you contact multiple lenders in the table below to understand their tax transcript requirements.
 Be sure to review your situation upfront so there are no surprises after you submit your application.
 Shopping multiple lenders is also the best way to save money on your mortgage.View All Lenders